ManoelaCamila/InstallApachCassandra/README.md

 ### Using Apache Cassandra

-To open the command shell of cassandra you can use the follwing command:
+To open the command shell of cassandra you can use the following command:

 ```
 $ cqlsh